minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 Request to obtain the surface area of each class for a standard tile for all timestamps.<br/>
 **Parameters**<br/>
 mapId: The uuid of the particular map.<br/>
+tileX: An integer identifying the x-location of the tile<br/>
-timestamp: An integer identifying the timestamp.<br/>
+tileY: An integer identifying the y-location of the tile<br/>
+zoom: AN integer indicating the zoomlevel of the tile <br/>
 **Returns**<br/>
-CSV with columns tileX, tileY, [columns of area per class] and total area.
+CSV with columns tileX, tileY, zoom, [columns of area per class] and total area.

 <a id='data_index'></a>
 ## /data/spectral